aws-samples/aws2tf/README.md

 When using cumulative mode this same state file is used / added to.

-It is not possibel at this time to use your own state location (eg. on s3)
+It is not possible at this time to use your own state location (eg. on s3)

 ----